tztztztz/php-no-slam-cache/README.md

 To install PECL Sync package visit: https://pecl.php.net/package/sync, or use package manager on your linux distribution and install php-pecl binary.
 It also working on Microsoft Windows.

+When installing on Windows check Your version of PHP (5, 7 etc.), Thread safety (TS/NTS), sys. version (x64, x86) and select dll binary accordingly or PHP won't start.

+Insert DLL into your PHP extension dir, edit php.ini and add:

+extension=php_sync.dll

-It is many readers, one writer at once synchronization model.
+PECL SYNC offers many readers, one writer at once (per cached item) synchronization model.

 Using No Slam Cache requires different than usual approach to creating the resource.